What is Hemp Fabric?

 IS HEMP FABRIC SUSTAINABLE?

 So, how sustainable is hemp fabric?
-What gives it higher eco street cred than, say, cotton?
+And how does it stack up against other eco friendly fabrics like say, cotton?

 Carbon Negative Farming